JSeam2/zesty-graph/README.md

 $ npx hardhat compile
 ```

-1. Set up ganache node.
+1. [Set up a ganache node](https://www.trufflesuite.com/ganache).
 Change the RPC Server to `HTTP://127.0.0.1:8545`.
 We will default to ganache for now as the hardhat node is not very reliable and weird bugs emerge

 1. On a different terminal deploy contracts locally take note of the address.
 Modify the values in `config/local.json`
 ```